Azure-Samples/azure-search-dotnet-samples/quickstart/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

+This quickstart is focused on the fundamentals: creating, loading, and querying a search index.

-New and legacy versions are provided so that you can learn fundamental operations with the client libraries used in your solution.
+New and legacy versions are provided so that you can learn these operations with the client libraries used in your solution.
 Both versions create a search index that is modeled on a subset of the built-in Hotels dataset, reduced in this quickstart for readability and comprehension.
 Index definition and documents are included in the code.
 When you run the program, a console window emits output messages for each step: deleting and then re-creating a hotels-quickstart index, loading documents, running queries.

 ## Prerequisites